 }

-Note that we need to use the vector format for area and pop_density.
 This formatting is implied by definition of the multiplication operation for the Poisson rate.

-We store the model under tutorial1_model2.stan, and prepare the corresponding data:
+We store the model under tutorial1_model2.stan

 # prepare data for stan